 As Bower and Paine pointed out their 2011 book, Capitalism at Risk, the stakes are high.
 Amid widespread distrust of business, “you cannot achieve a sense of legitimacy if large numbers of people think that the system doesn’t work for them or is unjust to them.”
 As the business ecosystem heads off the rails, business needs to act out of enlightened self-interest.

 Business leaders must move beyond being simply practitioners of capitalism and become its stewards, working to enhance the sustainability of the market system.
-Setting aside what Jack Welch has called “the dumbest idea in the world” is a big part of that stewardship.

 The problem with Friedman’s view are numerous.

 - It is bad for profits because ethics and altruism are crucial for humans to work together productively.
 That is why altruistic ethical norms evolved in every society.

 - The rat-actor paradigm is bad for motivating employees.
 Because people are altruistic and seek meaning in life, they want to do more in the 80,000 hours they spend in their careers than making money for rich shareholders.
 Purely selfish employees will find ways to lie, cheat, and steal for their own benefit and that is bad for shareholder profits.

 - The rat-actor paradigm is bad for motivating customers.
 The customer relationship depends on trust and customers have more trust for businesses that have a moral compass.